By Sangeeta Saxena

 What brings him to the U.S. and what is his key focus there, were the queries which stemmed from the conversation. “ However, most of these firms don’t know much about India’s aerospace capabilities, unlike in the IT sector, where India’s strengths are well known.
 So, we need to be visible and build relationships to gain their trust.
 Make in India & Aatmanirbhar Bharat are known as governmental policies but the level of Made in India needs to be told to the world.
 This is was the aim to have one of us settling in USA and managing from there, ” Vishal added.

 The company’s current focus is on manufacturing aero engine and aero structure components.
 One of their key clients is GS Precision, a large Tier 1 supplier for GE, Pratt & Whitney, and SpaceX.
-The company is set to begin manufacturing for them in India, marking a significant milestone in their growth trajectory.
+The company has started manufacturing for them in India, marking a significant milestone in their growth trajectory.

 “In addition to GS Precision, we’re also in talks with other aero engine and aero structure companies who are interested in setting up manufacturing operations in India but are hesitant to navigate the complexities of the Indian market.
 We’re the ones who can bridge that gap and make the transition seamless for them,” stated Vishal.